Chandana2621/Branch-profitability-and-Employee-performance-report/README.md

 **Operating Profit = Profit − Allocated Overhead**

-An overhead rate can be specified to calculate the operating profitability of each resource.
+An overhead rate is allocated by the corporation and applied to calculate the operating profitability of each employee.
 This provides a quick profitability review before payment disbursement.

 ---

-### 2. Project & Customer-wise Report
+### 3. Project & Customer-wise Report
 <img width="1600" height="950" alt="Project wise p l report" src="https://github.com/user-attachments/assets/4acbcece-38e8-44d3-8468-4de3787044d4" />